 camp at mile 15 of the Carle Wagon Road; they called it Wasilla.
 It quickly

-replaced Knik, as "business central", because the railroad brought
+replaced Knik, as "business central", because the railroad tracks brought

 people and freight 15 miles closer to the Willow Creek Mining District.
-Knik buildings were dismantled and moved to Wasilla or Anchorage, turning Knik into a ghost

-town within one season.
+than one season; buildings were dismantled and moved to Wasilla or Anchorage.

-George Palmer was one of the few people that remained
+George Palmer was one of the few people that stayed in Knik and kept his

-burned down.
-He told reporters that he had plans to rebuild the store with
+down.
+He told reporters that he had plans to rebuild with insurance money,

 Shortly after the fire, Elmer

-in building the first major clam cannery in Cook Inlet.
+partner in building the first major clam cannery in Cook Inlet.

 In the fall of 1919, they acquired financing from the Bank of Alaska

 and began construction at Snug Harbor on Chisik Island.
 The cannery

-18 year old Dena’ina woman from Knik named Mary (Palmer was 55).
+18 year old Athabascan woman from Knik named Mary (Palmer was 55).

-There is no record of them having children together and I don't know
+There is no record of them having children together and I don't

-4th wife was a Dena'ina woman named Nestashia, although she went by the
+3rd wife was an Athabascan woman named Anastatia, although she went by the

 nickname "Kit".
 In Palmer's will, he described her as "mentally child like

 and unable to care for herself".
 According to her death certificate, she

 In 1921, Palmer and William N. Dawson opened

 Dawson died one year later and Palmer spent the next five

 years in Probate Court trying to get full ownership

 *** Please respect the amount of research it